Understanding the MarketCollecting Photography

 - We’ve been in business for over 100 years and have an excellent reputation.
 We are interested in long-term relationships with clients.

-The benefits to selling through The Ansel Adams Gallery:
+Benefits to selling through The Ansel Adams Gallery:

 We acquire original works through either consignment or purchase.
 With consignments, we can offer a better return to the seller than an outright purchase from the Gallery.
 The down side of that is sometimes a sale can take some time.